truemail-rb/truemail/README.md

 #### Regex validation

 Validation with regex pattern is the first validation level.
-By default this validation not performs strictly following RFC 5322 standart, so you can override Truemail default regex pattern if you want.
+By default this validation not performs strictly following RFC 5322 standard, so you can override Truemail default regex pattern if you want.

 Example of usage: